OmdenaAI/aswan-egypt-detecting-hate-nlp/src/tasks/task-3-feature_engineering/README.md

 # Task 3: Feature Engineering

 ## Task Details
-The feature engineering task has been split into following three teams:
+The feature engineering task has been split into following four teams:
 - Working on POS Tagging
 - Working on TF-IDF Vectorization
 - N-Gram Models